Questions and answers

 The high cost of food and living in the North is driven by many forces – geography, transportation, and national and global economic conditions.

-The purpose of NNC is to help improve access to healthy and perishable foods available to Northerners living in eligible communities in Nunavut, Northwest Territories, Yukon, Saskatchewan, Manitoba, Ontario, Quebec and Labrador.
+The purpose of NNC is to help improve access to healthy and perishable foods available to Northerners living in eligible communities in Nunavut, Northwest Territories, Yukon, Alberta, Saskatchewan, Manitoba, Ontario, Quebec and Labrador.

 While bottled water is not a subsidized item, it can be transported by less costly means of transportation, such as barge, sea lift or winter road.
 For information on what foods are subsidized, please see the eligible food list.